Motiveflash/airbnb-clone-project/README.md

   ## 📦 Database Design

-This document outlines the core entities used in the backend of the Airbnb Clone project, including their key fields and how they relate to one another.
+This outlines the core entities used in the backend of the Airbnb Clone project, including their key fields and how they relate to one another.

 ---